-We're constantly responding to disasters such as the floods in Bangladesh.
-Climatic hazards like these are expected to increase in frequency over the coming years and decades.
+We're constantly responding to disasters such as the 2018 floods in Kerala and the unprecedented Cyclone Idai in Southern Africa in 2019.
+Climate-related emergencies like these are expected to increase in frequency over the coming years and decades.
 What's more, we're making sure these communities are better prepared for extreme weather events in the future too.
-That means things like raising homes up on stilts, or improving early warning systems for when disasters strike.
+That means things like raising homes up on stilts, or improving early warning systems for when disasters

-We're demanding urgent and decisive action on climate change from world leaders - action that results in a global deal that is fair for all people, not just those with power and money.
+We're demanding urgent and decisive action on climate change from world leaders - action that limits global temperature rise to 1.5C and is fair for all people, not just those with power and money.

 What does 'climate change mitigation' mean?

-Why do we need to limit global warming to 2°C?
+Why do we need to limit global warming to 1.5°C?

 Will Oxfam continue to work on climate change?

 Absolutely.
 This is a long-term issue for Oxfam and ultimately the number one threat to overcoming poverty and suffering.